-- 7.1 There are no direct HR implications arising from this report - 7.2 Approved by: Heather Daley, Director of Human Resources.
+7.1 There are no immediate Human Resources considerations that arise from the recommendations of this report for London Borough of Croydon staff.

+Approved by: Michael Pichamuthu, HRBP, on behalf of Heather Daley, Director of Human Resources.

 8. CUSTOMER IMPACT